About the Author . . .

 She holds a Bachelor's Degree with honors in Classics-Archaeology from Brown University and an M.A. and Ph.D. in Medieval Italian Literature from the University of California, Berkeley.
 Her scholarly interests in the ancient and medieval worlds overlap in her fiction and nonfiction works.

 A grant from the National Endowment for the Humanities to study medieval women writers led to the writing of her award-winning young-adult novel, Anna of Byzantium (Delacorte).
-Her most recent publications are King of Ithaka, a young-adult novel based on Homer's Odyssey; and the fourth book in The Sherlock Files, The Missing Heir (both Henry Holt).
-In September, Harcourt will publisher her young-adult retelling of the myth of the Minotaur, Dark of the Moon.
+Her most recent publications are Dark of the Moon (Harcourt) a YA retelling of the myth of the minotaur, King of Ithaka, a YA novel based on Homer's Odyssey; and the popular middle-grade series The Sherlock Files (both Henry Holt).

 From 1999 to 2009 Tracy Barrett was the Regional Advisor for the Midsouth (Tennessee and Kentucky) with the Society of Children's Book Writers and Illustrators.
 She is now SCBWI's Regional Advisor Coordinator.